OpenModelica/OpenModelica/UsersGuide/source/tlmcosimulation.rst

   Sub-models Connection Dialog.

-Continue to connect all sub-models until the MetaModel **Diagram View** looks like the one in :numref:`tlm-connecting-submodels-double-pendulum` below.
+Continue to connect all sub-models until the composite model **Diagram View** looks like the one in :numref:`tlm-connecting-submodels-double-pendulum` below.

 .. figure :: media/tlm-connecting-submodels-double-pendulum.png
   :name: tlm-connecting-submodels-double-pendulum

-  Connecting sub-models of the Double Pendulum MetaModel.
+  Connecting sub-models of the Double Pendulum Composite Model.

 Changing Parameter Values of Submodels
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^